 Somewhere Always

 Music video for "Somewhere Always" by Disconnectica.
 Music, video and effects by Robert Webb.
 I wrote software to create "slit-scan" effects, also known as time displacement.
 Every pixel remains where it was in the original footage, but is offset in time in various ways.
-It's a little-known effect, and I think I found some novel uses for it.
+It's a little-known effect, and I'm using it in some ways I haven't seen done before.
 Thematically, the effect supports the main line from the song "You are somewhere that you've always been", by showing people stuck in place while still moving.

 -